 Keywords are how Google will know what your site is about.
 And, since the goal is to get traffic, you want to make sure you include those phrases.

-To search for keywords, you can use a Chrome extension called Keyword Everywhere.
+To search for keywords, you can use a Chrome extension called Keyword Surfer.
 When you type in a keyword, you will get suggestions for other keywords that you may want to consider.